 How to grill lamb chops

-To ensure that the grilled lamb chops are tender, flavourful, and juicy, there are a couple of simple but important steps to follow.
+To ensure that the lamb chops are tender, flavourful, and juicy, there are a couple of simple but important steps to follow.

 - Room temperature meat – To give the chops a beautiful sear on the outside, be sure that the meat is at room temperature when you put it on the grill.
 When lamb is cooked, place the cooked lamb chops on a plate, and cover with foil for about 5 minutes to allow them to rest before serving.

 How long to grill lamb chops

 To achieve this, the internal temperature of lamb should be 145 degrees Fahrenheit when it is served.
 Keep in mind that the lamb will continue to cook as it rests.
 This is known as “carryover cooking”.

 The final internal temperature is going to rise another 5 to 10 degrees.
 Therefore, it is best to remove the lamb chops from the grill when the internal temperature reaches 138 to 140 degrees F. Use a meat thermometer to check the internal temperature.

-What to serve with lamb
+What to Serve with Grilled Lamb Chops

 - In a freezer bag or silicone bag (this is my favourite one), add lamb chops, salt and pepper and ¼ cup of chimichurri sauce.
 Close the bag and shake until lamb chops are coated with the marinade sauce.
 Set aside for about 1 hour on the kitchen counter top.